-Riskier parts of the bond market such as US high yield debt gained the most in the fourth quarter, buoyed by the market's risk-on sentiment.
-The Bloomberg Barclays Capital High Yield Index, a measure of lower-rated corporate bonds, rallied 6.5%.
-Mortgage-backed continued to show slight gains in the quarter.
-The Bloomberg Barclays Capital Mortgage-Backed Securities Index rose 0.24%.
-Municipal bonds rallied slightly more; the Bloomberg Barclays Capital Muni Index gained 1.8%.
+Riskier parts of the bond market, such as US high yield debt, had muted gains in the fourth quarter.
+The Bloomberg Barclays Capital High Yield Index, a measure of lower-rated corporate bonds, gained 0.7%.
+Mortgage-backed fell slightly in the fourth quarter.
+The Bloomberg Barclays Mortgage-Backed Securities Index fell 0.4%.
+Municipal bonds gained; the Bloomberg Barclays Municipal Index rose 0.7% on the quarter.